Qualysec

 Understanding Compliance vs. Practical Security:

-Compliance is a minimum to ensure regulatory standards but it does not counter attacks in the real-life situations of cybersecurity.
+Compliance is a minimum to ensure regulatory standards but it does not counter attacks in real-life situations of cybersecurity.
 Compliance with the documentation or reporting requirements is not a solution to the vulnerability of insecure firmware, unsecured remote access, or weak authentication.
 To implement effective medical device cybersecurity, there is a need to balance regulatory requirements and realistic security healthcare initiatives to mitigate the real risks to patients.

 Shared Responsibility: Manufacturers vs Healthcare Providers